MClaass/mclaass/README.md

 ## Hello! 👋

-I'm a frontend developer specializing in interactive data visualisations & creative coding.
+I'm a frontend developer working on different SAAS solutions.
+I really enjoy making creative stuff with code.
 Currently I'm working on creating generative art using P5js :D

 I have been working with: